 - Relevant targets highlighted in the school improvement plan

-- CPD opportunities planned to address any areas for improvement
+- CPD opportunities for staff to address any areas for improvement

 Can we explain patterns/trends in pupil progress?
 For example, can we explain why progress is better in maths than in reading?

-How do staff use pupil progress data to target improvements?
+How do staff use internal pupil progress data to target improvements?

 How often do staff report to parents on pupil progress and in what format?

-Do we need to ensure professional development and training is in place so teachers have the necessary skills to help pupils meet the target?
+Do we need to ensure professional development and training is in place so teachers have the necessary skills to help pupils meet their targets?

-- If the response is yes, seek assurance that CPD and training is being planned and its impact will be monitored
+If the answer is yes, seek assurance that CPD and training is being planned and that senior leaders will monitor the impact.

-If you prefer, we've put the above questions and example answers into a downloadable document with space for you to take notes.
+We've put the above questions and example answers into a downloadable document which you can print off if you prefer – it includes space for you to take notes.

 More from The Key